-The Illinois Cannabis Regulation and Tax Act (CRTA), authorizing individuals over the age of 21 to recreationally use marijuana in the state of Illinois, does not change this prohibition or authorize a student to use marijuana on University-owned or operated property.
-Federal law, including the Drug-Free Workplace Act and the Drug-Free Schools and Communities Act, continues to prohibit marijuana.
-Thus marijuana use, possession, production, manufacture, sale, possession with intent to sell, trafficking, or distribution, even if in compliance with CRTA, is prohibited on campus.
+Students and their visitors are expected to adhere to all policies and laws related to cannabis as outlined here in the McKendree University Student Handbook or by the federal government, the State of Illinois, St. Clair County, and the City of Lebanon.
+The Illinois Cannabis Regulation and Tax Act (CRTA), authorizing individuals over the age of 21 to recreationally use cannabis in the state of Illinois, does not change this prohibition or authorize a student to use cannabis on University-owned or operated property.
+Federal law, including the Drug-Free Workplace Act and the Drug-Free Schools and Communities Act, continues to prohibit cannabis.
+Thus cannabis use, possession, production, manufacture, sale, possession with intent to sell, trafficking, or distribution, even if in compliance with CRTA, is prohibited on campus.